 BB Gun Safety

-been told more than once that BB guns are not toys.
-And yet, many
+read the manufacturer warnings that BB guns are not toys.
+Yet, many

-in the movie “A Christmas Story” when Ralphie fails
+ill-fated scene in the movie “A Christmas Story” when

-to heed the warning of “You’ll shoot your eye out?”
+Ralphie fails to heed the warning of “You’ll shoot your

 eye out with his Official Red Ryder Carbine-Action Two-Hundred-Shot